Witch Watch: Otogi Household

 A first year high school student who is the "Witch of Thousand" (千の魔女, Sen no Majo), a witch who appears once every thousand years and possesses great magical powers, which lets her spells various magic.
 She often tries to help people with her magic, but usually does so without fully knowing the details or side effect of the spells.
 She is in love with her childhood friend Morihito Otogi, whom she affectionately calls "Moi" since as a child she was unable to correctly pronounce his name.
-She also struggles to reveal her feelings for him.
+She also struggles to reveal her feelings for him, despite it being obvious to pretty much every other character besides Morihito himself.
 Her mother Ibuki is the "Witch of Premonition" (予言の魔女, Yogen no Majo) and has foreseen that a disaster will befall upon Nico.
 To prevent this from happening, Ibuki lets Nico live with Morihito in the Otogi household and gathers other familiars to protect her.